Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Introduction

-In Section~\ref{sec: Priestley duality} we recall generalized Priestley duality for distributive meet-semilattices \cite{BJ08,BJ11}.
+A generalization of Priestley duality to distributive meet-semilattices was developed in \cite{BJ08,BJ11}.
 The key ingredient of this duality is the notion of an optimal filter of $M\in\DMSLat$, which is best described by means of the distributive envelope of $M$.
 We present two versions of generalized Priestley duality, for distributive meet-semilattices with and without a bottom element.
-For the former we have that the category $\BDMSLat$ of bounded distributive meet-semilattices is dual to the category $\GPries$ of generalized Priestley spaces, and for the latter that $\DMSLat$ is dual to the category $\PGPries$ of pointed generalized Priestley spaces.
+When the bottom is present, a $\DMSLat$-morphism may or may not preserve it.
+This results in two dualities for bounded distributive meet-semilattices and generalized Priestley spaces (see Theorem~\ref{thm: gen Pries}).
+Each generalizes to a duality between distributive meet-semilattices and pointed generalized Priestley spaces with appropriate morphisms (see Theorem~\ref{thm: pointed Pries} and Corollary~\ref{cor: DMSLatb = PGPriesT}).

-Section~\ref{sec: deriving generalized Priestley duality} is the heart of the paper, and in it we show that the categories $\AlgFrmJ$ and $\PGPries$ are dual to each other.
-This we do by constructing the contravariant functors $\V:\PGPries\to\AlgFrmJ$ and $\Y:\AlgFrmJ\to\PGPries$.
-In Section~\ref{subsec: 4.1} we construct the functor $\V$, which is a version of the upper Vietoris functor, by working with admissible closed upsets of pointed generalized Priestley spaces.
-In Section~\ref{subsec: 4.2} we construct the functor $\Y$ by working with pseudoprime and prime elements of algebraic frames.
-Finally, in Section~\ref{subsec: dual equivalence} we prove that the functors $\V$ and $\Y$ establish the duality of $\PGPries$ and $\AlgFrmJ$.
+Our main observation in connecting generalized Priestley duality to HMS duality is that the categories $\AlgFrmJ$ and $\PGPries$ are dual to each other.
+This we do by constructing the contravariant functors

+The functor $\V$ is a version of the upper Vietoris functor, which is constructed by working with admissible closed upsets of pointed generalized Priestley spaces (see Definition~\ref{def: admissible closed upsets}).
+The functor $\Y$ is constructed by working with pseudoprime and prime elements of algebraic frames.
+In Theorem~\ref{thm: duality between DAlgLat and GPries*} we prove that the functors $\V$ and $\Y$ establish the duality of $\PGPries$ and $\AlgFrmJ$.
 This together with the equivalence of $\AlgFrmJ$ and $\DMSLat$ yields the duality of $\DMSLat$ and $\PGPries$.
-We show that the functors establishing these results are compositions of each other.
 We also show how these results restrict to the bounded case.